abdouskamel/ping/README.md

 Note: root privileges are necessary since we use raw IPv4 sockets in the code (sorry!).

-Note bis: hosts may not accept ICMP traffic from the internet.
+Note bis: some hosts may not accept ICMP traffic from the internet.